simh/simh/README.md

    it is not found, then the original beginning token on the line is left untouched.

-##### command aliases
+##### Command aliases
    commands can be aliases with environment variables.
 For example:

       sim> set env say=echo
       sim> say Hello there
       Hello there

 ##### Do command argument manipulation

 The SHIFT command will shift the %1 thru %9 arguments to the left one position.

 ### Use Prebuilt Windows Simulators